anusii/keypod/README.md

 ## Getting Started

-This project is a starting point for a Flutter application utilising Solid PODs.
+This project is a starting point for a Flutter application utilising Solid Pods.

-A few resources to get you started if this is your first Flutter project using Solid PODs:
+A few resources to get you started if this is your first Flutter project using Solid Pods:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)